A. The LORD clearly sees the hard hearts of His people.

 But not in truth or in righteousness;

 For they call themselves after the holy city,

 And lean on the God of Israel;

 The LORD of hosts is His name:

 a.
-House of Jacob, who are called by the name of Israel: Judah should take notice at this opening statement.
-God identifies His people as the house of Jacob – the name Jacob essentially meaning “deceiver, cheater” – and says they only have the name of Israel, not the character of Israel, which means “governed by God.”
+House of Jacob, who are called by the name of Israel: Judah should take notice of this opening statement.
+God identified His people as the house of Jacob – the name Jacob essentially meaning “deceiver, cheater” – and said they only have the name of Israel, not the character of Israel, which means “governed by God.”

 b.
 And have come forth from the wellsprings of Judah: The second statement of Isaiah 48 isn’t any more complimentary to the southern kingdom of Judah.
-God reminds them of their tribal ancestor, Judah, who was noted for his cruelty (Genesis 37:26-27) and immorality (Genesis 38).
-The LORD speaks to His people and says, “You come from your father Judah.”
-It’s hardly a compliment.
+God reminded them of their tribal ancestor, Judah, who was noted for his cruelty (Genesis 37:26-27) and immorality (Genesis 38).
+The LORD spoke to His people and said, “You come from your father Judah.”
+It was not a compliment.

 c.
-Who swear by the name of the LORD… but not in truth or in righteousness: God exposes the sin of His people.
-They take His name, and identify with the holy city, and give appearance that they lean on the God of Israel.
-Yet it is only image, not reality, and God sees through the image to the reality.
+Who swear by the name of the LORD…but not in truth or in righteousness: God exposed the sin of His people.
+They took His name, identified with the holy city, and gave the appearance that they did lean on the God of Israel.
+Yet it was only image, not reality, and God saw through the image to the reality.

 i.
 Look at all Judah has: “An honoured name, an impeccable pedigree, a true religious allegiance, a privileged citizenship and a mighty God to rely on – but it is all unreal.
 There is no genuineness (truth) in it, nor does it satisfy the standards of God (righteousness).”
 (Motyer)